 LOCAL COASTAL PROGRAMS (LCPs).
 LCPs consisting of a land use plan and implementation plan are prepared by local governments and provide the standards for issuing coastal permits after approval by the Commission.
 Copies of LCP reports are available on request from the Commission office.
-Oral testimony may be limited to 5 minutes or less for each speaker, depending on the number wishing to be heard.
+The time limit shall be determined by the Chair..
 Copies of all correspondence will be provided to the Commission.

 If the Commission finds “substantial issue” and there is no staff recommendation on the merits of the project, the de novo hearing will be scheduled for a subsequent meeting.

 PERMIT AMENDMENTS or EXTENSIONS.
 Public hearing and action on requests to amend or extend permits previously issued by the Commission.

 RECONSIDERATIONS.
 Public hearing and action to reconsider previous actions.